werebear73/sipnav-client/docs/index.md

 # Welcome to SIPNAV Python Client

-A comprehensive Python client library for interacting with the SIPNAV (Blue Dragon Network) REST API.
+A Python client library for the SIPNAV (Blue Dragon Network) REST API.

 ## Overview